- By Dana Sparks

 Since then, the Bernard H. van der Steen Trust has provided more than $17 million to patients with financial needs who receive treatment for cancer at Mayo Clinic's Arizona and Rochester campuses.
 The fund also supports cancer research.
 Bernard van der Steen and his wife, Iris van der Steen, are recognized as Philanthropic Partners, the highest benefactor designation at Mayo Clinic.

 "My uncle always said Mayo takes care of the person first, then the medical condition," says Ben van der Steen.
 "He established this fund to honor the dignity of each patient and help relieve financial distress on a one-to-one basis."
+Please read the rest of the article.

 This article originally appeared on the Sharing Mayo Clinic blog.